notesbytom/notesbytom/cisco-asa/cisco-asa-loopback.md

 9.20(1) added some Loopback Interface Features including:
 * DNS - Name Lookup Source Address
-* HTTP - ASDM Management Address
+* HTTP - ASDM Management using the Loopback Address
 * ICMP - Ping and Traceroute.
 Likely for source, destination, and hop.

 ## Loopback Features in 9.19(1)